aryarohit07/aryarohit07.github.io/experience.md

 **Software Developer (Android), Housing.com, Mumbai (Jul, 15 - Dec, 15)**
 At housing.com, I built supply module to on-board new properties.
 Also worked on several memory, network optimisation for the Housing Android app.

+**Community**
+* Writer on Medium Publications Towards Data Science and freeCodeCamp with over 2.5k monthly views
+* Contributor on StackOverFlow with over 5k reputations ranking top 7% overall globally
+* Maintains few open-source projects on GitHub
+* Hackathon: Mentored and judged at HackBaroda co-hosted and sponsored by Google Developer Group - Jun’15